-“First, at the most basic level, mentorship is about teaching, and teaching is the most essential element in leadership” Mitchell, 1998

-Mentoring is the sharing of experiences and insight by older or more experienced faculty with and/or less experienced faculty colleagues.
-The faculty who are engaging in mentoring, are seen by those they are mentoring as source s information, influence, network connections and protection.
+In an academic context, mentoring is the sharing of experiences and insight by more senior faculty with less experienced colleagues.
+Faculty engaging in mentoring are seen by their mentees as source s of information, influence, network connections, and protection.
 (Karm, 1985).
-While this creates a shared identity between the parties, different outcomes maybe the source of each party.
-Some sort of shared identity.
-Sometimes different outcomes are the goal of each party.
+It might be the highest and most sophisticated form of teaching we experience, both as a mentee and mentor.
+Furthermore, the nature and context of the mentoring process can vary significantly over our academic career.

-When young faculty were undergraduates, they were often mentored to enter PhD programs.
-In those programs, new mentors to engaged in certain research topics and often follow career paths to pursue positions at teaching or research oriented schools.
-In this process, the student usually is not told, nor intuitively understand that he or she is being mentored.
-They perceive it as simply part of their educational experience.
+New faculty members were often mentored to enter Ph.D. programs during their undergraduate years by their professors.
+Doctoral studies typically included new mentors who directly engaged them in certain research topics and who counseled them about the choice of whether to pursue positions at teaching or research oriented schools.
+In this part of the process, we usually are not told, nor may we intuitively understand that they are being mentored: they often just perceive it as part of their educational experiences.

-As a result, new or young professors often are unaware that they have become mentors when they engage students beyond class time.
-This is a critical educational role because the professor is going beyond explaining the explaining the explicit material in textbooks, readings and other sources of a field’s explicit knowledge.
-By sharing insights and experiences, the tacit knowledge of their field and the profession, they have become mentors as they are sharing stories and insights with their students.
-In these roles, they are often seen as much like an older sister or brother, one that they be familiar with, than as a professor who will ultimately evaluate the student’s learning.
+Later on, as new professors, we often engage students beyond class time through the critical role of moving beyond the explicit explaining aspects of the teaching (e.g., talking about the textbook, readings, and so on) to the sharing of tacit insights, experiences, field, and professional knowledge, which means we are becoming mentors to our own students.
+In these roles, we may be seen being like older siblings, rather than as professors who will ultimately evaluate the student’s learning.

-As professors progress through their careers, there are more opportunities to be mentor, and often in new contexts including with younger colleagues, working professionals in evening programs and the business community in general.
-Only in the rarest situations are they stated as mentor roles.
-Over time and with experience, these mentoring evolves not only in who is the mentee, but also the nature of the stories and insights being provided.
-The role of the faculty, the nature of academic inquiry and responsibilities, as well as the culture of the field and institution itself are common topics.
+As we progress through our careers, more mentoring opportunities emerge, often in new contexts, including working with less experienced colleagues, professionals in evening programs, and the business community in general.
+However, only in the rarest of situations are these roles explicitly presented as mentor roles.
+Over time, and with experience, these activities evolves not only in who is being mentored, but also in the nature of the stories and the insights being provided.
+The role of the faculty, the nature of academic inquiry, professional responsibilities, and the culture of the field and the institution itself are typically common topics.

 The Nature of Mentoring

-Woolworth (2019) stated that successful mentoring requires the mentor to address the whole person.
-It is a personal, and unscripted, attempt to help the mentee to achieve success.
-Successful mentors teach others how to analyze situations more completely, while helping them to understand their talents and gifts so that the mentee can more effectively perform his or her roles.
-In addition to transferring skills and knowledge, they help their mentees exceed their perceptions of their limits.
-Ultimately, the mentor is a role model for their mentee.
-When discussing being a role model for others, Hall of Fame Football coach Tony Dungy (2007) stated that when we are a role model for others, we should be make sure it is a positive role model.
+Given the above, Woolworth (2019) stated that successful mentoring requires we address the whole person.
+It is often a personal, and unscripted, attempt to help the mentee to achieve success.
+When successful, we teach others how to analyze situations more completely, while helping mentees to understand their talents and gifts so that they can more effectively perform their roles.
+Crucially, in addition to transferring skills and knowledge, we help others to exceed perceptions of their own limits.
+Ultimately, the we become the mentee’s role model (Cutterbick, 2002).
+We concur with Football Hall of Fame coach Tony Dungy’s (2007) statement that when we are a role model for others, we should be make sure it is a positive role model.

+Mentoring as a Reflection of the Ethics of Caring